Rangpur Government College: Academics

-Currently, about 11,375 HSC, Honors, and master's level students are enrolled in the college in regular and irregular session, 2700 of them being HSC students.
-Number of teachers is 62.
-There are three main branches of study in this college: science, arts and commerce.
-Fourteen honors level subjects offered in this college.
+Currently, about 11,375 HSC, honors, and master's level students are enrolled in the college in regular and irregular sessions, 2700 of them being HSC students.
+The number of teachers is 77.
+There are three main branches of study in this college: science, arts, and commerce.
+Fourteen honors level and Seven Master's level subjects are offered in this college.